DevTeam/Pure.DI/README.md

 <details>
 <summary>Setup arguments</summary>

 The first parameter is used to specify the name of the composition class.
-All setups with the same name will be combined to create one composition class.
-In addition, this name may contain a namespace, for example for `Sample.Composition` the composition class is generated:
+All sets with the same name will be combined to create one composition class.
+Alternatively, this name may contain a namespace, e.g. a composition class is generated for `Sample.Composition`:

 ```c#
 namespace Sample